georgePadolsey/Cube-Visualisation-Component/README.md

 This project is not completely there yet -- it has no locking to the grid.
 Though currently I believe the spline between points is a good compromise.
 To lock to the grid it will mean walking cubically between each point.
 Additionally, the current project is not completely performant.
 I am looking currently at optimising it.

+# Testing

+Since this is a visualization meant to create a nice visual it doesn't have many parts which can be tested.
+It doesn't have to be mathematically accurate, it just has to make a nice looking output.
+Though, it does need to bind itself to the page correctly.

+This can be tested all by simply running the MainTest example and seeing that it performs a suitable output.

+If this project is further complicated and generalised, it might be worth adding a testing framework.

 # License

 MIT - See LICENSE